 Yes!
-Our transfer academic scholarships range from $12,000/year to $18,000/year.
-For information about the academic scholarships available to transfer students, please visit www.whitworth.edu/scholarships.
+Our transfer academic scholarships range from $14,000 to $22,000 per year.
+For information about the scholarships available to transfer students, please visit whitworth.edu/scholarships.

-I have already been accepted.
+I have already been admitted.
 When will I receive information about financial aid?

 Congratulations on being accepted to Whitworth!
-We encourage you to submit the Free Application for Federal Student Aid (FAFSA) after Jan.
+We encourage you to submit the Free Application for Federal Student Aid (FAFSA) as soon as possible. after Jan.
 1 of each new calendar year.

 The financial aid office (through the FAFSA) and the admissions office (through your application) must have matching records of your Social Security number to process your FAFSA.
 Please be sure this number is correct.

-Once we have received information from your processed FAFSA and you have been accepted to Whitworth, we will automatically prepare and send you a comprehensive financial aid award.
-Please note that not submitting the FAFSA may delay your award.
+Once we have received information from your processed FAFSA and you have been accepted to Whitworth, we will automatically prepare and send you a comprehensive financial aid offer.
+Please note that not submitting the FAFSA may delay your offer.